offbeatwp/documentation/basics__post_models.md

 #### `getFeaturedImage($size = 'thumbnail', $attr = [])`

 Returns html (img-tag) of the post' featured image.
-With the first argument you can define the size, the second you send arguemnts which are equal to [get_the_post_thumbnail](https://developer.wordpress.org/reference/functions/get_the_post_thumbnail/)
+With the first argument you can define the size, the second you send arguments which are equal to [get_the_post_thumbnail](https://developer.wordpress.org/reference/functions/get_the_post_thumbnail/)

 #### `getFeaturedImageUrl($size = 'thumbnail')`